cphurley82/toyssd/README.md

   --time_based --runtime=5
 ```

 Note: If the CMake target fails due to a missing fio binary, use the manual Option B above.
+In the Docker image, a bundled fio is built during image creation, so Option A should work out of the box.

 ---